The Gaggia Brera Superautomatic Espresso Machine Review

-You’ll be able to fit cups or glasses between 3.1 to 4.5 inches under the adjustable spout.
-The removable 41-oz water reservoir and dregs drawer are both located in the front and are easy to access.
-This is also an energy-efficient machine that goes into standby mode an hour of inactivity.
+You’ll be able to fit cups or glasses between 7.8 and 11.4 cm under the adjustable spout.
+The removable 1.2-litre water reservoir and dregs drawer are both located in the front and are easy to access.
+This is also an energy-efficient machine that goes into standby mode after an hour of inactivity.

 Coffee Quality & Versatility – 4/5

 We’ve found the Gaggia Brera to be one of the most versatile automatic bean-to-cup machines, second only to manual espresso makers.
 The Brera allows you to customize your espresso, and the Pannarello wand allows you to craft lattes and cappuccinos.